 - Add crushed tomatoes, pumpkin puree, parsley, oregano, nutmeg and kosher salt.
 Stir to combine.

-- Cover and cook on medium to medium-low for 20 minutes.
+- Cover and cook on medium for 20 minutes.

-- Turn off the heat and let stand for 1-2 minutes before removing the cover as the sauce will splatter as it cooks due to the thickness.
+- Turn off the heat and let stand for 2-3 minutes before removing the cover as the sauce will splatter as it cooks due to the thickness.
+Add more salt to taste, if desired.
 Stir well before serving.
-Serve and garnish as desired.

 (Please refer to the post above for instructional photographs for this recipe)